 This Windows Settings option provides a highly effective and proven method of adjusting or changing the power settings on the Windows 11 computer.
-This feature is only available on Windows 11 laptops.
-Windows Settings Power mode feature isn’t known for Windows 11 desktop.
+This feature is only available on Windows laptops.
+Windows Settings Power mode feature isn’t known for Windows desktops.

-Follow these below steps to change the power option using Windows settings:
+Follow the below steps to change the power option using Windows settings:

-- Press Windows Key + I together or click the Windows icon on the taskbar or type settings on the windows search bar and hit the Enter to launch Windows Settings app.
+- Press Windows Key + I together, click the Windows icon on the taskbar, type settings on the Windows search bar, and press Enter to launch the Windows Settings app.

-- Select System option from the side left settings menu panel.
+- Select the System option from the side left settings menu panel.